 Of course, plastic straws don’t just mess with the beauty of our beach walks.
 Marine life is impacted too.
 Single-use plastic doesn’t biodegrade.
 Rather it breaks down into smaller microplastics which marine life often consumes.
 In fact, a study by the UN states our plastic mess is negatively affecting more than 800 animal species.
 And costing economies millions.[ref]

 One of the questions that regularly gets asked is are plastic straws recyclable?
 The answer is yes and no, often because of their weight they don’t pass well through recycling processes.
 There are also a few tricks to dispose of plastic straws correctly.

 It’s worth noting that plastic straws are a relatively small part of the overall plastic problem.
-A 2015 study suggests that between 4.8 and 12.7 million metric tonnes of plastic gets dumped into our oceans every year1.
+A 2015 study suggests that between 4.8 and 12.7 million metric tonnes of plastic get dumped into our oceans every year.
 Needless to say, straws make us just a small fraction of the total.

 However, the thing with straws is that we can all chose to make a difference.
 Some have called them “gateway plastics.”
 Each change away from plastic straws to more eco-friendly alternatives helps to raise awareness of the plastic waste issue.
 Choosing eco-friendly reusable straws or asking for non-plastic straws is a conscious step towards reducing the environmental harm of single-use plastics.
 It’s a step in the right direction for all involved.